Hermite spectral method for the inelastic Boltzmann equation: Numerical scheme

 \section{Numerical scheme}

-In this section, the numerical scheme to solve the moment equations \eqref{eq:moment} is introduced.
-Strang-splitting is utilized to split the moment equation into the convection step and the collision step.
-Precisely, the numerical scheme to solve the convection step is proposed in Sec. \ref{sec:con} and the specially designed algorithm to solve the collision step is discussed in Sec. \ref{sec:scheme_coll}.
+In this section, we introduce the numerical scheme to solve the moment equations \eqref{eq:moment}.
+The Strang-splitting approach is utilized to split the moment equation into a convection step and a collision step.
+Specifically, the numerical scheme for the convection step is proposed in Sec. \ref{sec:con}, and the specially designed method to solve the collision step is discussed in Sec. \ref{sec:scheme_coll}.